Carles Puigdemont: Constitutional crisis

 In June 2017 Puigdemont announced that the Catalan independence referendum would be held on 1 October 2017.
 The Catalan Parliament passed legislation on 6 September 2017 authorising the referendum which would be binding and based on a simple majority without a minimum threshold.
 The following day, the Constitutional Court of Spain suspended the legislation, blocking the referendum.
 The Spanish government put into effect Operation Anubis in order to disrupt the organisation of the referendum and arrested Catalan government officials.
 Despite this the referendum went ahead though it was boycotted by opponents of secessionism and turnout was only 43%.
 Among those who voted 92% supported independence.
 Around 900 people were injured as the Spanish police used violence to try to prevent voting in the referendum.

 On 27 October 2017 the Catalan Parliament declared independence in a vote boycotted by opposition MPs.
 Almost immediately the Senate of Spain invoked article 155 of the constitution, dismissing Puigdemont and the Catalan government and imposing direct rule on Catalonia.
 The following day Spanish Prime Minister Mariano Rajoy dissolved the Catalan Parliament and called for fresh regional elections on 21 December 2017.
 On 30 October 2017 Spanish Attorney General José Manuel Maza laid charges of rebellion, sedition and misuse of public funds at the Audiencia Nacional against Puigdemont and other members of the Catalan government.
 The charges carry maximum sentences of 30, 15 and 6 years in prison respectively.

 Puigdemont and five other Catalan ministers (Dolors Bassa, Meritxell Borrás, Antoni Comín, Joaquim Forn and Meritxell Serret) arrived in Belgium on 30 October 2017.
 According to Spanish media the group had driven to Marseille shortly after the charges were laid before the Audiencia Nacional and from there flown to Brussels.
 Puigdemont claimed that he had gone to "the capital of Europe" to speak from a position of "freedom and safety" and that he would not return to Spain unless he was guaranteed a fair trial.
-Earlier Belgium's Secretary of State for Asylum, Migration and Administrative Simplification Theo Francken had stated that prospect of Puigdemont being granted asylum was "not unrealistic".
+Earlier Belgium's Secretary of State for Asylum, Migration and Administrative Simplification Theo Francken had stated that the prospect of Puigdemont being granted asylum was "not unrealistic".

-Move to Belgium to avoid being investigated
+Move to Belgium

 On 3 November 2017 a Spanish judge issued European Arrest Warrants against Comín, Clara Ponsatí i Obiols, Lluís Puig, Puigdemont and Serret after they failed to attend a high court hearing in Madrid the previous day.
 On 5 November 2017 the five politicians, accompanied by their lawyers, surrendered to the Belgian police, but after a ten-hour hearing a Belgian judge released them all on bail.
 They were ordered not to leave Belgium without permission and had to provide details of their accommodation.
 On 5 December 2017 the Supreme Court of Spain withdrew the European Arrest Warrant (EAW) against Puigdemont and four others stating that EAW were not valid for alleged crimes committed by a wider group of people, e.g. the Catalan government.
 But judge Pablo Llarena warned that the national arrest warrants remain valid, meaning that the group risked arrest if they returned to Spain.